Top 15 Best Freshwater Fishes That Are Always Popular

 Summary

-Freshwater fish are usually hardy and comes in different sizes, vibrant colors, and appearance.
-If you are a beginner, I will recommend you keep only a few fishes in the aquarium.
-You can add more once you get comfortable and learn more about them.
 Always research before buying a fish so that you know how much maintenance they require and also if they are fit for you or not.
-You should have a thorough idea of their diet, water conditions, and how to set up the aquarium.
+You should thoroughly understand their diet, water conditions, and how to set up the aquarium.